modehnal/modehnal.github.io/README.md

   - ### **AttributeError: 'Ponytail' object has no attribute 'connected'**

-    This error means the ponytail daemon is not running.
+    This error means the `gnome-ponytail-daemon` is not running.
 Check if the `gnome-ponytail-daemon` process is running, it should be during a running session, but something can still happen.
 We have three solutions here:

     1. You can either restart the session, which should fix it most of the time.
     ```sh